 ●Elbow – Patients with OCD of the elbow often have mild swelling over the capitellum, restricted joint mobility (ie, decreased extension and reduced supination and pronation), and tenderness to palpation at the anterolateral aspect of the elbow [1,9].
 The radiocapitellar compression test is performed by asking the patient to pronate and supinate the affected forearm with the elbow in full extension [1,9,20].
 The test is considered positive if supination or pronation causes pain.
 Locking of the elbow suggests formation of a loose foreign body.

-●Ankle – Physical examination of the patient with OCD lesions of the talar dome shows tenderness when the ankle is palpated while plantar flexing and dorsiflexing the ankle to bring the anterior aspect of the articular surface of the talus into the fingertips of the examiner [1,21].
+●Ankle – Physical examination of the patient with OCD lesions of the talar dome shows tenderness when the ankle is palpated while plantar flexing the ankle to bring the anterior aspect of the articular surface of the talus into the fingertips of the examiner [1,21].
 Other findings include swelling and joint effusion in patients with unstable or loose foreign bodies.
 Range of motion may also be reduced although it is preserved in most patients .

 Plain radiographs — Patients with suspected OCD should initially undergo plain radiographs of the affected joint.
 However, radiographs can be normal, especially in patients with small, compressed fragments (Stage I OCD) (table 1).
 (See 'Definition' above and "Management of osteochondritis dissecans (OCD)", section on 'Definition'.)

 Suggested views and typical findings by joint are as follows:

 ●Knee – AP, lateral, tunnel, and Merchant (or sunrise) views [31,32].